perkes/conrad/README.md

 # Conrad
 ## A shift scheduling tool

+### Try it out

+These files should be hosted as they are.
+You can try it out [here](http://theconrad.atwebpages.com/).

 ### What is this? .

 Conrad is a tool that can help you plan the shift distribution scheme for your team, based on a target distribution and a set of restrictions.